 If a firm categorises itself as a robo-adviser, we believe the firm should give personal financial advice.
-That is, if a firm that identifies itself as a robo-adviser cannot give personal financial advice, then our view is that it cannot be termed a robo-adviser.
+That is, if a firm that identifies itself as a robo-adviser cannot provide personal financial advice, then our view is that it cannot be termed a robo-adviser.

 The robo advice industry is still nascent.
 We are still in the early-days of this industry, even though this industry has been evolving since last 10 years.